Cookies on the Gambling Commission website

 In line with best practice the Gambling Commission will continue to refine and improve the Gambling Survey for Great Britain (GSGB).

 In February 2024, Professor Sturgis published an independent review of the GSGB.
-The independent review (opens new tab) assessed the GSGB’s methodological approach and made recommendations for improvements to ensure the quality and robustness of the statistics continue to build stakeholder and public confidence.
-The recommendations focus on how the Gambling Commission should address unresolved issues relating to how the shift to self-completion has affected estimates of gambling behaviours.
+The independent review (opens new tab) assessed the GSGB’s methodological approach and made recommendations for further research to ensure the quality and robustness of the statistics.
+The recommendations focus on how the Gambling Commission can continue to build stakeholder and public confidence in the survey by examining the extent to which changes in our methodology may have affected estimates of gambling behaviours.

 We have outlined how we plan to address each of these recommendations.
 Recommendations 1 to 4 were considered by Professor Sturgis to be the highest priority, whilst recommendations 5 to 7 were for longer term implementation and to some extent, dependent on circumstances outside of the Commission’s control.

-Recommendation 1: The Commission should conduct research to better understand the relationship between survey topic and the propensity of gamblers to respond to survey invitations.
+Recommendation 1: The Commission should conduct research to better understand the relationship between survey topic and the propensity of people who gamble to respond to survey invitations.

 How we will implement the recommendation

-Given the high priority of this recommendation and the need for independence in the methodological development work, we will be issuing an Invitation to Tender to invite external organisations to undertake this research on our behalf.
+Given the high priority of this recommendation and the need for independence in the methodological development work, we have commissioned external organisations to undertake this research on our behalf.

 Delivery